sticksnleaves/versionary/README.md

 ### [Versionary.Plug.Handler](https://hexdocs.pm/versionary/Versionary.Plug.Handler.html)

-behaviour for handling requests with invalid versions.
+Behaviour for handling requests with invalid versions.
 You can create your own custom handler with this behaviour.